 If you are concerned, it can be helpful to ask the person in a caring, direct way about their thoughts about killing themselves.
 For example, it is best to say, “With all the pain you’ve been experiencing, I wonder if you’re thinking about killing yourself?” or “Sometimes people who are in similar situations have thoughts about killing themselves…do you have those thoughts?”
 The benefit of using the words “killing yourself”, may provide comfort to the person ashamed of their thoughts and help them identify the specific thoughts they might have.
 We also know that if you ask that question it does NOT make people kill themselves.
 Regardless how they answer your question, expressing that you care and want to help connect them with support is powerful in establishing their connection to you.

 When people are stopped from killing themselves, they are almost universally glad someone stopped them.
 If someone “made you promise” to keep their “secret” before telling you about their suicidal plans, go ahead and break your promise.
 This may feel uncomfortable, but you are doing the right thing – you are saving their life!
-If you are still unsure how concerned you should be, call CAPS at 848-932-7884 and ask to speak to the on-call counselor about your concerns or use the hotline resources listed above.
+If you are still unsure how concerned you should be, call CAPS at 848-932-7884 and ask to speak to the on-call counselor about your concerns or use the hotline resources listed on our Emergency Information page.
 We can help you decide whether your friend needs help and how best to approach them.